matter-labs/zkvyper-bin/README.md

-# zkvyper-bin
+# ZKsync Vyper compiler binaries

-This repository contains current and historical builds of the zkEVM Vyper Compiler.
+This repository contains current and historical builds of the ZKsync Vyper (`zkvyper`) compiler binaries.

 [Compiler changelog](https://github.com/matter-labs/era-compiler-vyper/blob/-/CHANGELOG.md)

 ## Troubleshooting

 - The binary may need to have its executable bit set:

 ```chmod a+x <path to file>```